 Keep the AZ legislature in check!

-This year, the Arizona legislature produced some truly horrific bills that threaten the integrity of our democracy.
 At PCDP we have many current petitions that still require signatures; these petitions cannot be signed online.
 Depending on the availability of these petitions, you may be able to circulate them yourself by signing them out from our front desk.

 Sign a Petition